en_USEnglish

 Keyword and SEO analysis

-Google Analytics helps identify keywords driving traffic to your site, as well as assessing the health of your SEO.
-This allows you to optimize your content for search engines and improve your online visibility.
+Google Analytics helps identify keywords driving traffic to your site, as well as assess the health of your SEO.
+This helps optimize your content for search engines and improve your online visibility.

 Measuring content effectiveness

-Measure the effectiveness of your content to understand which articles or pages attract the most attention.
-Analyze the data to find out what's working and what needs improvement.
+Measure the effectiveness of your content to understand which posts or pages are attracting the most attention.
+Analyze the data to understand what's working and what needs improvement.

 Strategies for improving natural referencing

-With the information you obtain, you can develop targeted strategies to improve your SEO and appear in the top results of search engines, attracting more qualified traffic to your site.
+With the information obtained, you can develop targeted strategies to improve your referencing natural and appear in the first results of search engines, thus attracting more qualified traffic to your site.

 Using Google Analytics for e-commerce